 16-II.B.
-Payment Standards
+Payment Standards [24 CFR 982.503]

 The payment standard sets the maximum subsidy payment a family can receive from DHA each month [24 CFR 982.505(a)].
-Payment standards are set for each unit size and are based on fair market rents (FMR) published annually by HUD.
-The FMR is set at the 50th percentile of rents within the metropolitan area.
+Payment standards are established for each unit size and are based on Fair Market Rents (FMR) or Small Area Fair Market Rents (SAFMR) published annually by HUD.
+DHA may establish payment standard areas within its jurisdiction, which can be no smaller than a census tract block group, and set different payment standards for these areas.
+The criteria used to determine the boundaries of any DHA-designated payment standard areas and the specific payment standard amounts for each area are available on the DHA website.